Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Why students overestimate what they know and how to fix it.
 Research-backed calibration strategies from Hacker (1998) and Dunning-Kruger for UK classrooms.

-Metacognitive monitoring helps learners judge their understanding.
-Learners focus effort better with self-assessment skills, (Nelson & Narens, 1990).
-Classroom strategies prevent overconfidence and aid realistic evaluation, (Dunlosky & Metcalfe, 2009).
-Techniques work for all subjects and abilities, (Hattie, 2012).
+Metacognitive monitoring helps learners judge what they understand.
+With self-assessment skills, learners can focus their effort more wisely (Nelson & Narens, 1990).
+Classroom strategies also reduce overconfidence and support more realistic judgement (Dunlosky & Metcalfe, 2009).
+These techniques work across subjects and ability levels (Hattie (2009), 2012).

-Koriat, Lichtenstein, and Fischhoff's (1980) research shows successful calibration relies on conditional knowledge.
-Learners need to understand when certain strategies are useful, and why they succeed (Bjork, Dunlosky, & Kornell, 2013).
-This understanding varies depending on the context (Hattie & Yates, 2014).
+Koriat, Lichtenstein, and Fischhoff's (1980) research shows that successful calibration relies on conditional knowledge.
+This means knowing when certain strategies are useful and why they work (Bjork (1994), Dunlosky, & Kornell, 2013).
+This understanding can change with the context (Hattie & Yates, 2014).

-Calibration accuracy describes the gap between how well students think they know something and how well they actually perform.
-When this gap is large, students make poor learning decisions.
+Calibration accuracy describes the gap between how well learners think they know something and how well they actually perform.
+When this gap is large, learners make poor learning decisions.
 They skip topics they haven't mastered, spend too much time on material they already know, and choose ineffective revision strategies.

 Metacognitive monitoring is the ongoing assessment of your own learning whilst engaged in a task.
 It's the internal voice asking: 'Do I understand this?'
 'Am I making progress?'
 'Should I change approach?'
 This constant self-evaluation forms half of what psychologists Thomas Nelson and Louis Narens called the metacognitive system.